gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to TestKit's runtime classpath

 - External dependencies e.g. Google Guava brought in by Gradle core libraries when using the TestKit runtime classpath are no longer usable in functional test code.
-They have been shaded and bundled with the TestKit dependency.
-Therefore, these libraries are no longer accessible under their default package name.
+Any external dependency required by the test code needs to be declared for the test classpath.

 ### Changes to model rules DSL